belchior/learning-graphql/README.md

 ### Integration between server and client

-After change some definition inside `server/src/graphql` the client must run the script below to update the `client/src/schema.graphql`.
+After change some definition inside `server/src/graphql/` the client must run the script below to update the schema located at `client/src/schema.graphql`.

 ```shell
 npm run get-schema